Scott-Squires/space-bace-72A/README.md

  </p>
 <p>Game jam with four friends.
 A side-scrolling platformer.
 Coded in Lua using the Love2D framework.</p>
 <p>nymphofthevales: I worked mostly on the menu screens and artwork for this project.</p>
-<p>The game can be run by bundling the folder into a .zip, changing the extension to .love, and running the given executable with Love2D.</p>
+<p>The game can be played by bundling the folder into a .zip, changing the extension to .love, and running the given executable with Love2D.</p>